 Our Teacher Training & Yoga Intensive Program blends contemporary science with classic yoga philosophy, ethics & history.
 Learn the fascinating story behind the 6,000-year-old discipline of yoga and discover how to incorporate this powerful knowledge into every aspect of your life.
 Join in a group experience with aspiring teachers and dedicated students to cultivate, learn and grow.
 Whether you are interested in deepening your own practice or you feel the call to teach, the Shanti Yoga Teacher Training program is committed to the personal success of each participant.
 Students are encouraged to engage in ‘svadhyaya’ the Sanskrit term for self-inquiry and use the program as a significant part of their continuing journey on the road to self- knowledge.
 Students will acquire the confidence to communicate the practice of yoga to others with the highest level of skill while honoring their own unique voice and style.
 This program will broaden your perspective of yoga – culminating in an experience that is transformational on every level: physical, emotional, mental, and spiritual.

 Flexibility, Convenience, Community, and Excellence.
 Our outstanding Teacher Training Programs began in 2008, and evolved out of hundreds of hours of research, practical experience and development, and we are dedicated to providing the best education, in the most convenient & personalized manner.
 We train teachers at the highest level of Yoga Alliance Certification, 500 hours, and also offer 300 & 200 hour certifications, Prenatal and Children’s Specializations and Advanced Training for CEU’s (Continuing Education Units required by Yoga Alliance).
-You will be mentored by our staff not only through the ongoing workshops & classes, but also through your video-taped community class project and practicum training (observing/assisting at Shanti Yoga School or our affiliate in Boise, the Yoga Tree of Boise.)
+You will be mentored by our staff not only through the ongoing workshops & classes, but also through your video-taped community class project and practicum training (observing/assisting at Shanti Yoga School or our affiliates in Boise – Sage Yoga and the Yoga Tree of Boise.)
 Most of our graduates are currently working as yoga teachers in a variety of scenarios, while some choose to use the program to enhance their personal life.
 If you hope to own your own yoga studio later, you’ll have the expertise to run your business, and a large pool of equally well trained teachers to assist.
 Our relationship doesn’t stop after you graduate as we encourage you to continue participating in classes, workshops and other events as well as through our online community.
 So though we may be scattered across the country, we always remain linked.

 • Techniques: the guided practice of, and analytical training in, traditional yoga techniques including yoga asana, pranayama, mantra, and meditation